-Often it will be useful, mainly for logging and troubleshooting, to get printable strings representing the source IP node addresses and source port numbers of received datagrams.
+Often it will be useful, mainly for logging and troubleshooting, to get printable strings representing the source IP node addresses and source port numbers of the datagrams received by an application.

-In Java, once a datagram is received, the DatagramPacket object can be queried.
-The getAddress() method returns an InetAddress object holding the source IP node address, in turn the getHostAddress() method (of the InetAddress class) will return a string containing the corresponding IP address text representation.
+In Java language, once a datagram is received, the DatagramPacket object can be queried.
+The getAddress() method returns an InetAddress object holding the source IP node address.
+In turn the getHostAddress() method (of the InetAddress class) will return a string containing the corresponding IP address human readable text representation.

 The getPort() method of the DatagramPacket class returns the source port number as an integer.
-Sample usage:
+Example:

-DatagramSocket sock = new DatagramSocket(9999); DatagramPacket packet = new DatagramPacket(data, data.length); sock.receive(packet); InetAddress IPorigem = packet.getAddress(); System.out.println("Source IP = " + IPorigem.getHostAddress()) System.out.println("Source Port = " + packet.getPort());
+''' DatagramSocket sock = new DatagramSocket(9999); DatagramPacket packet = new DatagramPacket(data, data.length); sock.receive(packet); InetAddress IPorigem = packet.getAddress(); System.out.println("Source IP = " + IPorigem.getHostAddress()) System.out.println("Source Port = " + packet.getPort()); '''